PHACDataHub/datahub_portfolio/README.md

 Colors are mainly used for tag-like items, especially when looking at the tool inventory table and the tool sections under each project page.

-Categories, Teams, and Projects, are all automatically color-coded using formatted functions defined under `js/create_table.js`.
+Categories, Teams, and Projects, are all automatically color-coded using a formatter function defined under `js/create_table.js`.

-If a new Category, Team, or Project, is added to the table and it needs a defined color, you must add it to their specific function's switch statement under the mentioned file.
-Also, check the
+If a new Category, Team, or Project, is added to the table and it needs a defined color, you must add its color to their respective variable under `js/variables.js`.

-> If there’s an item not defined below OR it is misspelled (keeping in mind it is case-sensitive), its color will be defaulted to gray.
+> If there’s an item not defined OR it is misspelled (keeping in mind it is case-sensitive), its color will be defaulted to gray.

-The currently defined Categories/Teams/Projects colors are below.
+The currently defined Categories/Teams/Projects objects are defined on `js/variables.js` and their colors are below.

 ## Categories